WesH0use/AWS_Developer_Notes/EC2_Development.md

 **For Auto Scaling groups in a VPC, the EC2 instances are launched in subnets - For Auto Scaling groups in a VPC, the EC2 instances are launched in subnets.
 Customers can select the subnets for your EC2 instances when you create or update the Auto Scaling group.**

+## A media publishing company is using Amazon EC2 instances for running their business-critical applications.
+Their IT team is looking at reserving capacity apart from savings plans for the critical instances.
+As a Developer Associate, which of the following reserved instance types you would select to provide capacity reservations?

+When you purchase a Reserved Instance for a specific Availability Zone, it's referred to as a **Zonal Reserved Instance**. **Zonal Reserved Instances provide *capacity reservations* as well as discounts.**

+**Zonal Reserved Instances** - A zonal Reserved Instance provides a capacity reservation in the specified Availability Zone.
+Capacity Reservations enable you to reserve capacity for your Amazon EC2 instances in a specific Availability Zone for any duration.
+This gives you the ability to create and manage Capacity Reservations independently from the billing discounts offered by Savings Plans or regional Reserved Instances.

+Regional vs Zonal Reserved Instances:

+**A zonal Reserved Instance reserves capacity in the specified Availability Zone.
+A regional on does not.**